 If the external wake-up option is selected on Input 1, the firmware also uses it as a system button and allows you to reset the device.

 External sensor power control – it is a special output type.
-The firmware sets the configured output to the HIGH state before reading a sensor’s value and sets it to LOW after that.
-The CC2530 and CC2531 chips allow you to use pins P10 and P11 to supply power up to 20 ma to external sensors.
+The firmware sets the configured output to the HIGH state before reading a sensor’s value, and sets it to LOW after that.
+The CC2530 and CC2531 chips allow you to use pins P10 and P11 to supply power up to 20 mA to external sensors.

 If your sensors require more power, you may use any output connected to an external transistor worked in the switch mode.
-Please, note the firmware sets all output to the LOW state when it transits to the sleep mode.
-Therefore the transistor should be switched off with the LOW control signal.
+Please note, the firmware sets all output to the LOW state when it transits to the sleep mode.
+Therefore, the transistor should be switched off with the LOW control signal.

 This output should be defined immediately before a controlled sensor or a group of sensors.
+Any sensor that does not support external control (GPIO, outputs, switches, internal temperature or voltage, etc.) or GPIO resets the “External sensor power control” setting.

 The LED indicator works differently in PSM if it is configured.